jramadani/workingwithdata/README.md

 ## Final Project: Summons in the City

 Summons in the City is an overarching view of NYPD criminal summons from 2005-2019.
-Using records provided by NYCOpenData, this project delves into how demographics affect the likelihood of being issued a summons, and what category of summons a person is likely to receive based on their demographics.[The dataset used in this project can be found here.](https://data.cityofnewyork.us/Public-Safety/NYPD-Criminal-Court-Summons-Historic-/sv2w-rv3k)
+Using records provided by NYCOpenData, this project delves into how demographics affect the likelihood of being issued a summons, and what category of summons a person is likely to receive based on their demographics.
+[The dataset used in this project can be found here.](https://data.cityofnewyork.us/Public-Safety/NYPD-Criminal-Court-Summons-Historic-/sv2w-rv3k)

 Thank you for your interest in my work!